Key Breed Facts

 They are not the best choice for first time owners because they need to be trained by people who are familiar with the breed or similar type of dog and who would therefore understand all their needs.

-The Finnish Spitz is known to be a very intelligent dog that boasts well developed senses.
+The Finnish Spitz is known to be an extremely intelligent dog that boasts well developed senses.
 As such they are very quick to pick up on things which includes the good and the bad.
 They do, however, boast a bit of an independent streak which can become apparent if these dogs are not well trained from a young enough age.
-With this said, in the right hands and with a sympathetic owner, the Finnish Spitz is a quick learner and they have been known to excel at all sorts of canine sports which includes things like agility and obedience competitions.
+With this said, in the right hands and with a sympathetic owner, the Finnish Spitz is a quick learner and they have been known to excel at all sorts of canine sports which includes things like agility although they are not so good when it comes to obedience.

 Lively, friendly and very alert is a great way to describe the Finnish Spitz and they form strong bonds with their families which includes the children.
 However, they do tend to get a bit protective of them which is why any interaction between a dog and the kids needs to be supervised by an adult to ensure things stay nice and friendly which is especially true if the kids have any friends over to play.